Hatfield, Hertfordshire: Governance

+There are three tiers of local government covering Hatfield, at parish, district and county level: Hatfield Town Council, Welwyn Hatfield Borough Council and Hertfordshire County Council.
+Hatfield Town Council has its offices and meeting place at the Birchwood Leisure Centre on Longmead.
+Hatfield town council is currently under a Labour administration.

+From 1894 until 1974 the lower two tiers of local government were Hatfield Parish Council and Hatfield Rural District Council.
+The rural district council built itself a headquarters at 16 St Albans Road East in 1930.
+The rural district council was abolished in 1974 and its powers transferred to Welwyn Hatfield.

+Hatfield is twinned with the Dutch port town of Zierikzee.
+Hatfield is part of the Welwyn Hatfield constituency, which also includes Welwyn Garden City.
+The member of parliament (MP) for Welwyn Hatfield is Andrew Lewin, of the Labour Party.

 Sport

 Hatfield Town F.C. plays Non-League football at Gosling Sports Park.
 The Welwyn Garden City Hockey Club are a field hockey club based in Hatfield.

 Hatfield Athletic Football Club competes in the Herts Senior County League and plays its games at Lemsford.

 The town has a public swimming pool and four sports/leisure centres (two with indoor swimming pools).